Is Sicao Green Tunnel in Tainan Worth the Trip?

 You’ll get off at Sicao Eco-Culture Area (Dajhong Temple) stop (四草生態文化園區/大眾廟站).
 The same bus continues on to Cigu Salt Mountain (七股鹽山), which you could visit after Sicao.

-You can also board the bus at several stops in Anping, which is much closer to Sicao.
+You can also board the buses at several stops in Anping, which is much closer to Sicao.
 These include Eternal Golden Castle stop (億載金城站), Anping Fort/Fort Zeelandia (安平古堡(安北路)), and Old Tait & Co.
 Merchant House/Anping Treehouse stop (德記洋行安平樹屋站).
 Note that Old Tait & Co.
 Merchant House/Anping is actually closer to the Anping Fort Stop than the stop that takes its name.

 A swamp with green moss on the surface and two white birds visible in the background